Einliterflasche/pg-worm/pg-worm/README.md

 Function | Description | Availability
 ---------|-------------|-------------
 `eq` | Checks for equality. | Any type
-`gt`, `gte`, `lt`, `lte` | Check whether this column's value is greater than, etc than some other value. | Any type which implement [`PartialOrd`](https://doc.rust-lang.org/std/cmp/trait.PartialOrd.html).
-Note: It's not guaranteed that Postgres supports these operator for a type just because it's `PartialOrd`.
-Be sure to check the documentation beforehand.
+`gt`, `gte`, `lt`, `lte` | Check whether this column's value is greater than, etc than some other value. | Any type which implements [`PartialOrd`](https://doc.rust-lang.org/std/cmp/trait.PartialOrd.html).
+Note: it's not guaranteed that Postgres supports these operator for a type just because it's `PartialOrd`.
+Be sure to check the Postgres documentation for your type beforehand.
 `null`, `not_null` | Checks whether a column is `NULL`. | Any `Option<T>`.
 All other types are not `NULL`able and thus guaranteed not to be `NULL`.
 `contains`, `contains_not`, `contains_all`, `conatains_none`, `contains_any` | Array operations.
 Check whether this column's array contains a value, a value _not_, or any/all/none values of another array. | Any `Vec<T>`.